kmac1723/NeuralStyleTransferPortraits/README.md

 # NeuralStyleTransferPortraits

-Neural Style Transfer for potraits
+Neural Style Transfer using a Tensorflow CycleGAN, run using Kaggle TPUs